1to5pc/webuu/README.md

 - Created a Firebase project
 - Downloaded the credentials JSON file
 - Placed the credentials file in the correct location
-- Added the file to .gitignore to prevent accidental commits